All Episodes

 And it was just amazing.

-The it was the greatest experience of my life.
+It was the greatest experience of my life.

-Uh is it over 72 million now, 73 million?
+Is it over 72 million now, 73 million?

-And it shows that it's real and it's alive, and people, you know, love the fight.
+And it shows that it's real and it's alive and people, you know, love the fight.

-You know, Barbara, I'm a results person, honestly.
+You know, Barbara, I'm a results person.

-I don't get offended by tweets.
+Honestly, I don't get offended by tweets.

-And frankly, I even look at some of them and I laugh because they're outrageously funny, and I just don't care.
+And frankly, I even look at some of them and I laugh because they're outrageously funny and I just don't care.

 Whatever switch I'm supposed to have that would care is gone.